 A limited number of selected students will be permitted to elect, at the beginning of their second year of law study, to become candidates for the degree of LL.B. with Specialization in International Affairs.
 As the primary objective of the Cornell Law School is the sound and thorough training of lawyers, all students in the international program will be required to pursue a curriculum which will satisfy the most exacting requirements of any state authorities, and which will, in the opinion of the faculty, qualify the student to pass examinations for the state bars and to engage in the general practice of law.
-In addition to this fundamental legal training, which includes international law, comparative law, and problem courses connected with these fields, the international program involves instruction or study in international politics, economics, and administration to be furnished partly in the Law School itself and partly in other colleges of the University.
+In addition to this fundamental legal training, the specialized program embraces international law, comparative law, and problem courses connected with these fields, and allows the option of pursuing instruction in international politics, economics, and administration in other divisions of the University.

-Students will be selected for the international program on the basis of demonstrated excellence in legal studies during their first year, reasonable language qualification, and special interest, previous study, or practical experience in international affairs.
-In order to receive the degree of LL.B. with Specialization in International Affairs, they will be required satisfactorily to complete 90 to 92 hours of study, of which 88 to 90 will consist of work in the Law School.
-The additional hours will be made up of a course or courses outside the Law School or informal work in or outside the Law School in the international field.
+Students will be selected for the international program on the basis of demonstrated competence in legal studies during their first year, reasonable language qualification, and special interest, previous study, or practical experience in international affairs.
+In order to receive the degree of LL.B. with Specialization in International Affairs, they will be required satisfactorily to complete eighty-seven to eighty-nine hours of study, of which eighty-five to eighty-seven will consist of work in the Law School.
+The required hours may include informal work in or outside the Law School in the international field.
 Elasticity is maintained in order to take account of any unusual circumstances for individual students.
 A high standard of performance must be maintained by those participating in the program, both in the area of their specialization and in their other work.